-Many women continue to breastfeed whether their maternity leave of absence lasts four to six weeks, or several months.
-However, the longer the leave of absence, the longer you will have to recuperate after the birth, establish milk production, and develop a good breastfeeding relationship with your baby.
+Many women continue to breastfeed when they return to work by feeding their babies breast milk from bottles.
+The longer the leave of absence, the longer you will have to recuperate after the birth, establish milk production, and develop a good breastfeeding relationship with your baby.
 The length of time given for a paid maternity leave of absence varies among companies.
 Some women extend their maternity leaves by taking additional weeks of unpaid leave.
-Become aware of your rights according to the U.S. Department of Labor's Family and Medical Leave Act and check with your employer to determine the latest date you may return.
+Become aware of your rights, according to the U.S. Department of Labor's Family and Medical Leave Act.
+Also, check with your employer to determine the latest date you may return.

-In addition to extending the length of a maternity leave, many women explore other employment options.
+In addition to extending the length of a maternity leave, many women explore other employment choices.
 Some women arrange with their employers to:

-These options benefit both the employer who retains a skilled employee and the employee who has more time with her baby.
+These choices help both the employer who keeps a skilled employee and the employee who has more time with her baby.

 When planning your return to work, ask if you might begin the first week on a Wednesday or a Thursday, so you will soon have the weekend to work out any unexpected problems.